Skip to main content

 4. Add AI actions to automations — Use AI automation actions to classify, summarize, transform, or analyze data within your existing workflows.

-5. Build and deploy agents — Create agents with tools, skills, and policies tailored to your business processes.
+5. Build and deploy agents — Start with the Agents Overview, then create agents with tools, skills, and policies tailored to your business processes.
 Deploy them in-app or across Teams, Slack, or phone.

 Start with a single use case — like classifying incoming requests or summarizing documents — before building multi-step agent workflows.
 This lets you validate your provider configuration and service setup with minimal complexity.